vitabletech/SnippetMaster/README.md

 * Sql
 * shell script/cmd
 * windows use full commands
+* Css
+* Sass
+* Wordpress
+* Laravel
+* React
+* AngularJS

 ## Issues

-\
-If you encounter any issues or have suggestions for improvement, please file an issue on the [SnippetMaster GitHub repository](https://github.com/vitabletec/SnippetMaster/issues).
+If you encounter any issues or have suggestions for improvement, please file an issue on the [SnippetMaster GitHub repository](https://github.com/vitabletech/SnippetMaster/issues).

 ## Contributing

 Contributions are welcome!
-If you would like to contribute to SnippetMaster, please create a pull request on the [SnippetMaster GitHub repository](https://github.com/vitabletec/SnippetMaster/pulls).
+If you would like to contribute to SnippetMaster, please create a pull request on the [SnippetMaster GitHub repository](https://github.com/vitabletech/SnippetMaster/pulls).

 ## License

-SnippetMaster is licensed under the [MIT License](https://github.com/vitabletec/SnippetMaster/blob/main/LICENSE).
+SnippetMaster is licensed under the [MIT License](https://github.com/vitabletech/SnippetMaster/blob/main/LICENSE).

 ## Features
 * Custom code snippets for a variety of programming languages.